 - Maximum Time Frame

-If a student fails to maintain satisfactory academic progress according to OFAS, he/she will be notified that he/she is ineligible for financial aid beginning with the term immediately following the term the SAP requirements were not met.
-Since SAP is monitored annually at the end of the spring term, the first term of ineligibility will typically be the following summer or fall term.
-Students pursuing a double major or second baccalaureate degree will be held to the same standards as all other students. [top]
+If you fail to maintain SAP, you will be notified that you are no longer eligible for financial aid beginning with the term immediately following the term the SAP requirements were not met.
+SAP is monitored annually at the end of the spring term, and the first term of ineligibility will typically be the following summer or fall term.

 Eligibility for continued financial aid will only be re-established if you subsequently meet the SAP requirements or successfully appeal your standing.
 Click here for more information about appealing your SAP standing.